ITU-BDSA23-GROUP7/Chirp/docs/report.md

   Test --> [*]
 ```

-Another important note is that all tests are not run by github, due to the `--filter` added.
+Another important note is that all tests are not run by Github, due to the `--filter` added.
 This ensures that tests that contain the words `Playwright` or `IntegrationTest` in their [fully qualified name](https://learn.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests?pivots=mstest) are not run.
 This is due to these tests not always compiling correctly on github.

 ### Build and deploy to Azure